enmingliu/portfolio/content/home/intro.md

-An opinionated starter for using Gatsby v2 with React Context, tag-agnostic styled-components, page transitions and scroll events with IntersectionObserver.
 Hi, I'm Bill!
-I'm a computer science student at UCLA!
+I'm an undergraduate student at [UCLA](http://www.ucla.edu/) studying [Computer Science](https://www.cs.ucla.edu/).
+I'm also a software engineering intern at [InTouch Health](https://intouchhealth.com/) and an iOS developer for UCLA-based startup [Radius](https://apps.apple.com/us/app/id1473404027).
+This website is built with [Gatsby](https://www.gatsbyjs.org/) and is deployed with [Netlify](https://www.netlify.com/).
+Check out some of my projects below!